Mary & the Birth of Jesus Clarified

 H. Abdul Al-Dahir

-The Quran portrays Mary, the mother of the Prophet Jesus, as divinely chosen to become impregnated with Jesus without male assistance.
+The beginning of the story of the lives of Miriam (Mary) starts with the Quran.
+The Quran portrays Mary, the mother of the Prophet Jesus, as divinely chosen to become the mother of Jesus.
 Quran 19:16-33 states:

-The above verses are clear that Mary introduced her son to her town folk when he was an infant.
-The town folk’s accusations to this unmarried mother were interrupted when the infant Jesus spoke to them and defended her.
+Understanding Mary’s status as a Nazarite and her marriage to a man from a Jewish sect hostile to the Samaritan sect explains the Quran’s narrative depicting Mary introducing her son to her town folk when he was an infant.
+The town folk’s accusations to this Nazarite mother were interrupted when the infant Jesus spoke to them and defended her.
 The majority of the town folk accepted the miracle and the message.
 However, according to the Quran 4:156, there were those who refused to acknowledge the miracle and circulated calumnious rumors about Mary: “And because of their disbelief and of their speaking against Mary a tremendous calumny.”
+This ‘tremendous calumny’ continued in subsequent Jewish literature.

 The Jewish accusation that Mary was unchaste and produced an illegitimate son was a popular Jewish belief even in medieval times.
 The medieval book, Toledot Jeshu (Book of the Life of Jesus), is a Hebrew book that belittles Jesus by ascribing to him illegitimate birth, magic, witchcraft, and a shameful death.
 The main point of the Toledot is that Jesus is a deceiver and a heretic who was crucified by the Jews after which his disciples stole his body and deceived others by proclaiming his resurrection.
 All the Toledot Jeshu editions declared Jesus Christ to be a bastard.
 His mother, Mary, is portrayed in the Toledot as a woman who conceived Jesus as a result of rape by a Roman soldier, Joseph Pandera.

-There is convincing evidence that the town folk were aware of Jesus’ conception by divine decree and that they were divided into 2 groups; those who rejected him and his mother and those who accepted the miracle as originating from Allah.
+There is convincing evidence that the town folk were aware of Jesus’ conception by divine decree and they were divided into two groups; those who rejected him and his mother and those who accepted her pronouncement of a divine release from her Nazarite vows.
 The earliest evidence of this split in opinion is recorded in Greek in the Gospel of Mark, the first gospel of the synoptic gospels to be written.
-In chapter 6 of this gospel, Jesus returned to his hometown in Galilee to speak in the synagogues when his town folk accosted him.
-According to verse 3, the townsfolk addressed Jesus by saying:
+In chapter Six of this gospel, Jesus returned to his hometown in Galilee to speak in the synagogues when his town folk accosted him.
+According to verse three, the townsfolk addressed Jesus by saying:

 “Is not this the carpenter (tekton), the son of Mary and brother of James and Joses and Judas and Simon?
 And are not his sisters here with us?”
 And they took offense at him.”